-2018 €m 2017 €m Net profit on disposal and refinancing of loans 179 64 Net profit on disposal of property assets 134 2 Total profit 313 66
+2019 €m 2018 €m Net profit on disposal and refinancing of loans 5 179 Net profit on disposal of property assets 39 134 Total profit 44 313

 Profit or loss on disposal and refinancing of loans is measured as the difference between the consideration received (after sales costs) and the NAMA carrying value of the relevant loans.
 During the period, NAMA also sold certain trading property assets.
-These profits are measured as the difference between the sales proceeds and the property's carrying value.
-Again this positive result represents the coming to fruition of NAMA value adding activities.
+Profits on disposal of property assets are measured as the difference between the sales proceeds and the property's carrying value.
+This positive result represents the coming to fruition of NAMA value adding activities in 2018 and 2019.